 The Obi-Wan/Cool Old Guy: Artemus, the Keeper Elder who brought Garrett into the order and served the role of his teacher and father-like figure.
 Apparently the only Keeper who can still top Garrett in stealth.
 Overlaps a little with Mr. Exposition in nearly every cutscene or location he appears in.

-Oh Crap: This isn't an expression we see Garrett use very often, but it snuck its way, most memorably in The Dark Project when Viktoria takes his eye and in Deadly Shadowswhen he spies Gamall animating statues in the Keeper compound.
-Just about every Keeper got this during Gamall's advancement ceremony when she revealed herself as the Hag.
+Oh Crap: This isn't an expression we see Garrett use very often, but it snuck its way in, most memorably in a The Dark Project cutscene when Viktoria takes his eye and in Deadly Shadowswhen he spies Gamall animating statues in the Keeper compound.
+Just about every Keeper got this in Deadly Shadows during Gamall's advancement ceremony when she revealed herself as the Hag.

-Optional Stealth: You can also ditch stealth and kill everyone in sight, but is a lot more dangerous.
-However there are some missions where killing or even simply getting spotted results in a Game Over.
-The hardest difficulty setting pretty much forces the player to play as stealthy as possible.
+Optional Stealth: Theoretically, you can ditch stealth and kill everyone in sight, but it is a lot more dangerous and resource-consuming, even on lower difficulty levels.
+However, there are some missions where killing or even simply getting spotted results in a Game Over.
+The hardest difficulty settings pretty much force the player to play as stealthily as possible.

 Order Versus Chaos: The struggle between the orderly Hammerites and chaotic Pagans is a major plot point in all three games.
 Notably, the third main faction - the Keepers - is meant to act as a balancing agent and watchdog of the duo of rival ideologies.
 Fittingly enough, the Keepers are not known to the general public and are extremely secretive about who they are and what they do (their glyph magic certainly helps with this).